fnichol/emeril/README.md

   last Git commit which is presumably your *version-bump-and-changelog* commit.
-* **"How do I change the category for my cookbook?"** Emeril will maintain the category used on the Community Site across releases.
+* **"How do I change the category for my cookbook?"** Emeril will maintain the category used on the Supermarket site across releases.
 By default, new cookbooks will be put in the `"Other"` category.
-For now you can change the category directly on the Community Site, done!
 Otherwise, check out the [Rake](#usage-rake) and [Thor](#usage-thor) sections for further configuration help.
 * **"Why is Emeril complaining that I'm missing the name attribute in my